-We’ve all heard about the numerous benefits of mediation.
+We’ve all heard about the numerous benefits of meditation.
 Less stress, lower blood pressure, being fully present, increasing patience, and boosting creativity.
 Sounds amazing, right?
 Sometimes starting a practice can be intimidating.
 We’ve all asked ourselves, “how do I meditate when I can’t empty my mind of thoughts or sit still?
 Where do I begin?
 Why can’t I shut my mind off!?”
 There’s nothing wrong with you, you’re awesome as you are.
 You just need to see and discover it!
 Meditation is like peeling an onion.
 As we uncover layers of ourselves, we discover that we’re not so bad after all!
 We begin to see ourselves and the world through a different lens.
 We realize this goodness has always been a part of us.
 The sun is always shining, we just need to move the clouds to see it!

 That’s where our trusty guide to meditation can help.
 We use many of these techniques at the studio and over the years have seen people transformed and renewed.
 Below you’ll learn what to do when the mind seems to be going haywire and you can’t focus.
 Hopefully, you’ll see that meditation isn’t torture and you’re not forced to sit perfectly still.
 You can relax into your own meditation practice.
 And for goodness sake, if you have an itch during meditation, scratch it!